- First Name

 My master’s work centered on the history of beet sugar in 19th-century mainland France and its effects on the cane sugar market of the Francophone Caribbean colonies, in particular Guyane Française.

-My doctoral research attempts to answer the question: what is the effect of the longterm threat of imminent displacement on intergenerational exchange?
+My doctoral research attempted to answer the question: what is the effect of the longterm threat of imminent displacement on intergenerational exchange?
 I worked on Tangier Island, Virginia, which is expected to be uninhabitable by 2040, but remains home to approx. 430 residents.
-I anticipate completing the PhD in 2020.

 - Recent Publications